Why Pruning Tools Need to be Sharp & Clean

 It could be you were trying to cut a branch larger than the capacity of your loppers.
 The hang tag on your loppers tells you the maximum branch diameter the tool will cut; be sure to take that seriously or you could end up with a lopper blade jammed in a branch.

-Sharp pruning tools make clean cuts, which heal quickly, reducing the risk of plant disease or attack by insects.
+Sharp pruning tools make clean cuts, which heal quickly, minimizing future problems.